 Strength training or resistance training is an exercise done mainly if your goal is to achieve lean muscle mass.
-You often see people in the gym repeatedly carrying heavy objects like dumbells, bench presses, and alike. this thing you carry is the key to burning fat and gaining lean muscles.
-At the same time, it boosts your metabolism even at rest.
+You often see people in the gym repeatedly carrying heavy objects like dumbells, bench presses, and alike.
 This means you still burn calories even when you are not currently exercising.

 Also known as aerobic or cardio exercises, endurance training increases lung capacity and heart power.
 Activities that get the heart pumping are classic high-intensity cardio workouts such as sprints, push-ups, squats, and deadlifts.
 These exercises are often referred to as warm-up exercises, but are also suitable for sports such as running, cycling, swimming, cycling, and other endurance activities.
 Low-intensity options include walking, jogging, and cycling, as well as strength and flexibility exercises.
 Before your endurance exercises, you might want to ask yourself first, “How long can I last?”